akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 56: Saturday April 12, 2021

+**Pomodoros Completed**: 2

+**Today's Progress**: Worked on RB101 Exercises.

+**My Feelings:** I was hoping I had improved, but the Documentation exercises are still really hard for me.
+A little frustrated today since our internet was out most of the day due to electrician work.

 ### Day 55: Saturday April 11, 2021

 **Pomodoros Completed**: 3